In war or withdrawal, Sharon marched to his own drum

 "As one who fought in all of Israel's wars, and learned from personal experience that without proper force, we do not have a chance of surviving in this region ...
 I have also learned from experience that the sword alone cannot decide this bitter dispute in this land," Sharon said in 2004, explaining his move.

-But critics said the unilateralism he favoured helped discredit diplomacy and embolden ideological hardliners.
+But critics said the unilateralism he favored helped discredit diplomacy and embolden ideological hardliners.

 As prime minister, Sharon presided over some of the most turbulent times in Israeli-Palestinian history, a Palestinian uprising that erupted in 2000 and an Israeli military crackdown after peace talks collapsed.
 As Israel's leader, he besieged his arch-nemesis Yasser Arafat with tanks after suicide bombers flooded Israel from the occupied West Bank.